 Offer to babysit for tired parents in need of a night off.

-Even if you don’t have kids of your own, you can at least empathize with those who do—caring for young children can certainly leave one with little to no free time.
-So, if you notice that a parent in your life seems more exhausted than usual, and could really use some alone time, volunteer your babysitting services.
-Not only will it give you a night off from your usual routine, but it could turn that parent’s week completely around and improve their mental health at that moment.
-Further, this act will communicate to your friend, coworker, or family member that you’re dependable—which can only work to strengthen your existing relationship.
+Even if you don't have kids of your own, you can certainly still understand how caring for young children can leave moms and dads with little to no free time.
+So, if you notice that a parent in your life seems more exhausted than usual, volunteer your babysitting services.
+It will give you a chance to bond with your friend's kids, and it could also turn that parent's week completely around and provide them with a much-needed mental health break.

-This small gesture can make the new homeowners on the block feel welcome and at ease in their new digs, while also establishing a unity in the neighborhood that might benefit you later down the line.
-In fact, according to Bob Borzotta, author of Neighbors From H*ll, getting to know your neighbors can help diffuse arguments in a much more efficient manner.
-“If someone leaves their dog out too late barking, then that’s Joe—it’s not some random guy you hate,” he said.
+This small gesture can make fellow homeowners on the block feel welcome and at ease while also establishing a unity in the neighborhood that might benefit you later down the line.
+In fact, Bob Borzotta, author of Neighbors From H***, explained to the Chicago Tribune that getting to know your neighbors can help diffuse arguments in a much more efficient manner.
+"If someone leaves their dog out too late barking, then that's Joe—it's not some random guy you hate," he said.

 Bring soup to a sick person.

-While this is probably already a common occurrence for those living under the same roof as you, showing kindness to others when they’re sick can be a great way to demonstrate that you care for them.
-According to the University of Kansas Health System, this kindness doesn’t even have to be displayed by bringing over a container of soup—in fact, you can display kindness for those with a cold by simply offering to help in any arena of their life that may be neglected while they lay in bed and recuperate.
+Showing kindness to others when they're sick can be a great way to demonstrate that you care for them.
+And if you're not exactly the world's best chef, you can also show someone you care when they come down with a cold by offering to help in any arena of their life that may be neglected while they recuperate.